 Many restaurants in that part of town work hard to get tourists in the door but don't pay much attention to what happens after that.
 Some of them fall short on customer service, as measured by Western standards.
 Many take cash only (no credit or debit cards).
 And some might be best described as a "hole in the wall."

-Until recently, the best places to eat Chinese food in San Francisco were in other parts of town.
-That's starting to change now, with a new generation of eateries coming up that provide some excellent options and don't require a trek to a neighborhood that's miles away.
+The best places to eat Chinese food in San Francisco were in other parts of town.
+That's changed, with eateries that provide some excellent options and don't require a trek to a neighborhood that's miles away.

 For some of the best new Chinese cuisine or "authentic" San Francisco Chinatown dining with better service and food quality, these places are some of the best you can find there.